-450 Superbike

-600 Superbike

-600 Sportsman

-Electric Superbike

-Formula 40

-Formula Female

-Formula Ultra

-Lightweight Superbike

-Middleweight GP

-Middleweight Sportsman

-Middleweight Superbike

-Novice 600

-Novice 1000

-Open Sportsman

-Open Superbike
+450 Superbike 600 Superbike 600 Sportsman Electric Superbike Formula 40 Formula Female Formula Ultra Lightweight Superbike Middleweight GP Middleweight Superbike Novice 600 Novice 1000 Open Sportsman Open Superbike

-Vintage (Section D):

-Lightweight Classic Superbike

-Heavyweight Classic Superbike
+Vintage (Section D): 160 Vintage 250 Vintage 500 Vintage 750 Vintage Lightweight Classic Superbike Heavyweight Classic Superbike

-- (A-2) For special events the Race Organizers may change the class structure. - (A-3) The Board of Directors has authority to decide which classes, if any, run for money rather than trophies.
+(A-2) For special events the Race Organizers may change the class structure.

+(A-3) The Board of Directors has authority to decide which classes, if any, run for money rather than trophies.
 They also determine percentage payout and will notify riders prior to registration close regarding included classes, entry fee and payout.
 In money classes riders compete only for the money awarded.
-There is no option to race for trophies and no option to enter at a reduced fee. - (A-4) The term OPEN means unlimited displacement.
+There is no option to race for trophies and no option to enter at a reduced fee.

+(A-4) The term OPEN means unlimited displacement.
 TWIN means two cylinders.
-MULTI means more than two cylinders. - (A-5) The term AIR-COOLED means the primary heat transfer mechanism from cylinder head and cylinder is ambient air through fins.
+MULTI means more than two cylinders.

+(A-5) The term AIR-COOLED means the primary heat transfer mechanism from cylinder head and cylinder is ambient air through fins.
 Air-and-oil-cooled machines are classified AIR-COOLED.
-If a water-filled radiator is used to supplement heat transfer that machine is WATER-COOLED. - (A-6) The term DISABLED-CYLINDER BIKE means a multi-cylinder motorcycle with a cylinder or cylinders disabled to reduce displacement.
+If a water-filled radiator is used to supplement heat transfer that machine is WATER-COOLED.

+(A-6) The term DISABLED-CYLINDER BIKE means a multi-cylinder motorcycle with a cylinder or cylinders disabled to reduce displacement.
 Engine displacement and number of cylinders are defined by the disabled configuration for determining class eligibility.
 In the case of a protest the method of cylinder disablement must be easy for the Referee to visually inspect, either via spark plug removal or dummy injector, and not require motor teardown to prove the type or effectiveness of disablement.
 On machines with cylinder disablement no engine modification is permitted below the head gasket except those specifically allowed in section B-9.
 Pistons, rods and cranks may not be lightened, balanced or otherwise altered or removed.
 There is no allowance for overbore on a DISABLED-CYLINDER BIKE.
 These motorcycles are, by definition, Superbikes (see Section C for race classes).

-- (A-7) A TWINGLE is a twin cylinder engine, two-stroke or four-stroke, with a common combustion chamber.
-Twingle total capacity will be rated as a single cylinder. - (A-8) The terms GP MOTORCYCLE and GP FRAME refer to motorcycles and components built for road-race-only purposes with ACTUAL history of being raced at world championship level, formerly 125, 250 and 500 GP, now Moto3, Moto2 and MotoGP.
-Examples include Honda RS125 and Yamaha TZ250 motorcycles, and Moto2 frames by the likes of Kalex and Suter. - (A-9) The Class Migration Chart below indicates the most common first step-up class, and is meant for reference only.
+(A-7) The terms GP MOTORCYCLE and GP FRAME refer to motorcycles and components built for road-race-only purposes with ACTUAL history of being raced at world championship level, formerly 125, 250 and 500 GP, now Moto3, Moto2 and MotoGP.
+Examples include Honda RS125 and Yamaha TZ250 motorcycles, and Moto2 frames by the likes of Kalex and Suter.

+(A-8) The Class Migration Chart below indicates the most common first step-up class, and is meant for reference only.
 Machines must meet class requirements described in Sections B, C, and D, which take precedence over the Migration Chart.
 Machines may not "step down" a class to race.